Richard Badiley: Early service

-He was a merchant, ship-owner, and ship-captain, probably related to several Badileys who appeared in Trinity House lists of shipmasters in the 1620s.
+He was a merchant, ship owner, and ship captain, probably related to several Badileys who appeared in Trinity House lists of shipmasters in the 1620s.
 He first appeared as master's mate of the Increase at Cadiz in 1636, when he was described as aged twenty and of Wapping.
-He served as master of the Advance and Peregrine on trading voyages to the eastern Mediterranean in the period 1637–45 and fought actions with Turkish corsairs' in 1637, 1640, and 1644.
+He served as master of the Advance and Peregrine on trading voyages to the eastern Mediterranean in the period 1637–45 and fought actions with Turkish corsairs in 1637, 1640, and 1644.
 He won particular fame for one such encounter, where with just 44 seamen, he defended his ships from 500 Turks.
 He carried out trading voyages to North America as well, and by 1648 had become a younger brother of Trinity House.
 By 1654, Badiley was described as a freeman of the Fishmongers' Company.
 He continued his commercial activities and leased several of his ships to the state.
-He did not take a direct part in the Civil War but had strong puritan leanings and associations, was known to have supported parliament, and pressed for freedom and religious reforms.
+He did not take a direct part in the Civil War but had strong Puritan leanings and associations, was known to have supported parliament, and pressed for freedom and religious reforms.

 His early service under the parliament is unknown, whether on shore or afloat.
 His name does not appear in any published list of the parliamentary fleet through May 1648.
-In April 1649, he was captain of the Happy Entrance and commander-in-chief of the fleet in the Downs, specially charged with appointing and regulating the convoys of merchant ships and proposing measures to the council of state for capturing or destroying HMS Antelope, one of the ships which had gone over to the Prince of Wales, and was lying at Helvoetsluys.
+In April 1649, he was captain of the Happy Entrance and commander-in-chief of the fleet in the Downs, specially charged with appointing and regulating the convoys of merchant ships and proposing measures to the council of state for capturing or destroying Antelope, one of the ships which had gone over to the Prince of Wales, and was lying at Helvoetsluys.
 The attempt was a success, and Antelope was destroyed by a party of seamen from Happy Entrance, commanded by her lieutenant, Stephen Rose, to whom a gold medal and a gratuity of 48l were awarded as encouragement.

 On 1 March 1650, he sailed for Portugal, as vice-admiral of Robert Blake's expedition against Prince Rupert.
 At one point, having been dispatched with eight ships to revictual at Cadiz, he found and fought six French men-of-war.
 He sailed for England on 14 October, convoying several rich Portuguese prizes.
 In the summer of 1651, he served as vice-admiral to Blake in the Downs, guarding against a possible attack to support the Scots' invasion.
 Following the Scots' defeat at the Battle of Worcester, he joined Blake with the reduction of Jersey before sailing in the Paragon in December, escorting a convoy to the Mediterranean.